Join a renowned community of scholars.

 Students establish a Preliminary Examination Committee in consultation with their Advisor.
 The committee is responsible for advising on the construction of the proposal as well as evaluating the final product.
 Committee members are chosen for their expertise in the research area, but may also be chosen to provide diversity of viewpoint, expertise in methodology, or coverage of an academic discipline.
 The committee must be constituted in accordance with the rules of the Graduate College.
 A minimum of four voting members is needed.
 At least three members must be members of the Illinois Graduate Faculty and at least two members must be tenured.
 One faculty member from a department other than the iSchool is strongly recommended.

 There are two official positions for committee members on the Preliminary Examination Committee: the chair of the committee and the director of dissertation research.
 These are often the same person, and it is likely that the Advisor will fill one--if not both--of these positions.
 The chair is responsible for paperwork associated with the student's progress toward completion of the dissertation and for scheduling and chairing the oral defense.
 The research director is responsible for guiding the actual research process.

 After the field exam is completed and passed, students write and defend a proposal of their dissertation research.
 The form and content of the dissertation proposal are negotiated with the Preliminary Examination Committee.
 Typically, the proposal includes a definition or statement of the problem to be addressed, a comprehensive review of the literature, and an outline of the methodology to be used.
 This document forms a blueprint for the dissertation itself and provides the student with an important opportunity to try out ideas and identify potential problems.
+The proposal serves as an agreement between the committee and the student about the research that needs to be done for the dissertation.
 For these reasons, doctoral students are strongly advised to work with their committee on drafts of the document, allowing sufficient time for reading and revising prior to the formal defense.